janosh/blog/content/posts/2019-05-01~hmc-intro/hmc-intro.md

 Over the ensuing decades, HMC made a rather reluctant entry into modern statistics.
 This is mostly due to two reasons:

 - We have only recently begun to understand why HMC works well in practice, particularly on difficult, high-dimensional problems.
 - Unlike many popular techniques in machine learning, HMC does not appeal to fragile heuristics.
 Rather it is built upon a firm theoretical foundation of differential geometry.
 This being an advanced field of mathematics not included in statistical training meant it was a difficult algorithm to approach for the majority of both theoretical and applied statisticians.
-As a result, its dissemenation into applied research was inhibited.
+As a result, its dissemination into applied research was inhibited.

 To understand how modern problems in statistics naturally lead to the use of a formalism like HMC, we first need to take a look at the geometry of high-dimensional probability distributions and how they cripple even advanced statistical algorithms such as Markov chain Monte Carlo (MCMC) which are highly efficient in lower dimensions.
 From this perspective, we can identify parts of MCMC that require increased sophistication or replacement to scale to high-dimensional problems.

 ## 1. Computing Expectations